 Did you catch that last one?
 The big thing is to actually ASK!

 Are you asking?
 Or, to avoid putting pressure or feeling uncomfortable, are you simply pointing to your giving options with a smile and a shrug?

 YOU MUST ASK.

-Even if you haven’t done a great job of inspiring, appreciating and engaging givers this year, make the ask and sow seeds in 2022 for the other factors listed here that impact generosity.
+Even if you haven’t done a great job of inspiring, appreciating and engaging givers this year, make the ask and sow seeds in the new year for the other factors listed here that impact generosity.